MinBZK/ai-validation/docs/projects/amt/adrs/0004-software-stack.md

 ### Frontend

-We will use serverside rendering of HTML, based on [HTMX](https://htmx.org/).
+We will use server-side rendering of HTML based on [HTMX](https://htmx.org).
+For our main styling, we use [Rijkshuisstijl](https://www.rijkshuisstijl.nl).
+This is implemented by using [design tokens](https://nldesignsystem.nl/handboek/design-tokens/), so that other organizations can use their own styling when using our tools by linking their own tokens.

-For styling and components we will use [NL Design System](https://github.com/nl-design-system/rijkshuisstijl-community).
+When available, we use components from the [NL Design System](https://github.com/nl-design-system/rijkshuisstijl-community).
+If a component is not available, we will build it ourselves and contribute it to the NL Design System.
+We will publish the components that we use in Storybook with GitHub pages, which is hosted on the [BZK GitHub](https://github.com/MinBZK).

 ### Testing